DreamOfTheRedChamber/system-design-interviews/kafka.md

 ### Message delivery semantics
 #### Message delivery
 * When publishing a message we have a notion of the message being "committed" to the log.
 Once a published message is committed it will not be lost as long as one broker that replicates the partition to which this message was written remains "alive".
-	- Commited message:
+	- Commited message: when all in sync replicas for that partition have applied it to their log.
-	- Alive partition:
+	- Alive partition: liveness has two conditions
-	- Types of failure attempted to handle:
+		1. A node must be able to maintain its session with ZooKeeper (via ZooKeeper's heartbeat mechanism)
+		2. If it is a follower it must replicate the writes happening on the leader and not fall "too far" behind
+	- Types of failure attempted to handle: Kafka only attempt to handle a "fail/recover" model of failures where nodes suddenly cease working and then later recover (perhaps without knowing that they have died).
+Kafka does not handle so-called "Byzantine" failures in which nodes produce arbitrary or malicious responses (perhaps due to bugs or foul play).

 #### At least once delivery
 * Kafka guarantees at-least-once delivery by default.